christophekede/webrtc-signaling-server/README.md

 - go to project folder and do npm install etc.
 - run `heroku create`
 - then run `heroku local web` to test on local machine
-- deploy using `git push heroku main`
+- deploy using `git push heroku main` (after any commits)

+Currently running on https://serene-fortress-62530.herokuapp.com/, allows two different people to chat.

 This is a fork of Shane Tully's (shanetully.com)  original 'as simple as it gets' WebRTC Example.
 https://github.com/shanet/WebRTC-Example